 While the TC Electronic PolyTune 2 Tuner pedal may not be as exciting or renowned as some of the other pedals on this list, it is still an incredibly useful pedal that comes in at an excellent price.

-This pedal is great for those times when you need too tune on stage and includes an easy to use interface, display, and reliable functionality.
+This pedal is great for those times when you need to tune up on stage and includes an easy-to-use interface, display, and reliable functionality.
+While there are other types of guitar tuners around, a tuner pedal works great if you play on-stage often.

 This is a great pedal to add to your arsenal along with some of the others on this list if you really want to make your time easier on stage.